adrianskelton/project3/README.md

 ## **Testing**

-Realised colorama was not compatible with heroku, removed and looking for alternative
+Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt so ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked.

 ---